-Megateo reportedly became one of the principal leaders of the EPL remnants in the late 90s, early 2000s, around the same time paramilitary incursions and coca fumigations forced regional coca growers to relocate to the Ocaña area of Norte de Santander, near San Calixto.
-This led to the development of new cocaine trafficking routes, principally Ocaña-Aguachica-Caribbean Coast and Ocaña-Cucuta-Venezuela, and Megateo and his group were able to gain control over a portion of the trade.
+Megateo reportedly became one of the principal leaders of the EPL remnants in the late 90s or early 2000s, around the same time paramilitary incursions and coca fumigations forced regional coca growers to relocate to the Ocaña area of Norte de Santander, near San Calixto.
+This led to the development of new cocaine trafficking routes, principally from Ocaña to the city of Aguachica to the Caribbean Coast, or Ocaña to the city of Cucuta to Venezuela.
+Megateo and his group were able to gain control over a portion of the trade.

 Megateo's faction has an estimated 50 members and controls much of the cocaine moving through the Catatumbo region in Norte de Santander.
 He works with the Revolutionary Armed Forces of Colombia (FARC) and the National Liberation Army (ELN), who also have a strong presence in the region, supplying coca base and cocaine to criminal groups including the Rastrojos.
 The EPL is also believed to have excellent intelligence capabilities.
 This collaborative relationship was evidenced by the discovery of 44 cocaine laboratories in Norte de Santander in April 2013, which police said were run by the FARC and the ELN, who then sold the processed cocaine to Megateo for distribution.

-DAS officials believe that Megateo owns large tracts of land in Catatumbo that are the site of laboratories producing up to two tons of cocaine per month, with a support network in Cucuta that facilitates the transportation of cocaine to Venezuela.
+DAS officials believe that Megateo owned large tracts of land in Catatumbo that are the site of laboratories producing up to two tons of cocaine per month, with a support network in Cucuta that facilitates the transportation of cocaine to Venezuela.
 In a July 2013 interview with Semana, Megateo admitted to charging a "war tax" of around $200 per kilo on cocaine deals in the region.
-US authorities say that Megateo also supplies cocaine to Canada and the Dominican Republic.
+US authorities have said that Megateo also supplied cocaine to Canada and the Dominican Republic.

-Megateo enjoys a great deal of local popular support and influence.
-According to Semana, which has referred to him as a "Robin Hood with drug trafficking money," Megateo gives out school supplies and Christmas presents to locals.
-He has also been helped out by corrupt officials -- by Semana's account, Megateo was informed of the 2006 DAS operation against him by DAS agents themselves.
+Megateo enjoyed a great deal of local popular support and influence.
+According to Semana, which has referred to him as a "Robin Hood with drug trafficking money," Megateo was known to give out school supplies and Christmas presents to locals.
+He also received assistance from corrupt officials -- by Semana's account, Megateo was informed of the 2006 DAS operation against him by DAS agents themselves.

-Criminal Activities: Megateo is principally involved in cocaine trafficking and cocaine brokering, as head of the sole remaining EPL faction.
+Megateo was principally involved in cocaine trafficking and cocaine brokering, as head of the sole remaining EPL faction.

-Geography: Megateo operates in the Norte de Santander department, mainly in the Catatumbo region.
+Megateo operated in the Norte de Santander department, mainly in the Catatumbo region.